Student Works Policies and Procedures Johnson Studio Theatre

 - Serve as liaisons between the department and the production company.

-- Adhere to the standard configuration: three-sided (north side open) and standard number of seats (91);
+- Adhere to the approved configuration: three-sided (north side open) and approved number of seats (91);

-- No fire exits may be blocked by scenery;
+- No fire exits may be blocked by scenery (see ground plan for "scenery free' zones)

 - Lobby and hallway furniture may not be used on stage or for rehearsals;

-- Limited use of the furniture and prop collection under supervision of the Technical Director and subject to approval by the department’s Scenic Designer and the student director's/choreographer's faculty advisors;
+- Limited use of the furniture and prop collection subject to approval of faculty advisor.

-- Limited use of the costume collection – under supervision of and subject to approval by the department’s Costume Designer and the student director's/choreographer's faculty supervisors;
+- Limited use of the costume collection – subject to approval of faculty advisor

-- A complete strike is required after the close of the production after the Sunday matinee: all items borrowed from the department collections must be returned clean and in proper condition; if stock elements have been painted, they must be repainted basic black; specials must be removed; the Studio Theatre must be swept clean.
+- A complete strike is required after the close of the production after the Sunday matinee: all items borrowed from the department collections must be returned clean and in proper condition; if stock elements, walls, or floor has been painted, they must be repainted basic black; specials must be removed; the Studio Theatre must be swept clean.
 All strike requirements must be confirmed with the Technical Director.

 View, download and print-out the student works proposal form for Johnson Studio Theatre (pdf - 40 KB).